T. O. Morrow: Post-Crisis

 The modern T. O. Morrow's real name is Tomek Ovadya Morah, and he was born in Nasielsk, Poland.
 This version's first appearance was in The Flash (vol. 2) #19.
-He was seen at a dinner honoring the Flash's Rogues Gallery.
-Sometime after this, T. O. Morrow was placed in an institution in Central City.
+He was seen at a dinner honoring the Rogues.
+Sometime after this, Morrow was placed in an institution in Central City.
 He admitted that with his time traveling and usage of all of his future inventions that he had begun to "crack up".
-Morrow contacted Max Lord to inform him of the impending end of the world, but Max refused to listen to him.
+Morrow contacted Maxwell Lord to inform him of the impending end of the world, but Max refused to listen to him.
 The next time that Morrow was seen, was when he attempted to go to Dr. Hannibal Martin's office to deliver him a book that he had written full of important future dates, including the date that Morrow would die.
-However, Dr. Martin also blew him off and considered him to simply be delusional.
-Morrow would affect Max Lord's League again.
-In JLA Incarnations #6, he is contacted by the dictator of Bialya and supplies technology that neutralizes Booster Gold's battle-suit.
+However, Martin blew him off and considered him to be delusional.
+Morrow would affect Lord's League again.
+In JLA Incarnations #6, he is contacted by Rumaan Harjavti, the dictator of Bialya, and supplies technology that neutralizes Booster Gold's battle-suit.

-T. O. Morrow was not seen again for some time until the JLA re-formed.
+Morrow was not seen again for some time until the JLA re-formed.
 Morrow (apparently over his confused and delusional ways) teamed up with Professor Ivo to create the Tomorrow Woman.
-She was placed with the JLA during their recruitment drive in order to infiltrate and destroy the team, but like Morrow's last creation, Red Tornado, she would not follow her programming and fought with the JLA.
-T. O. Morrow and Professor Ivo were both captured and sent to Belle Reve prison.
-Ivo and he bickered over who had done better work on her, whether Ivo on her body or Morrow on her mind; Morrow won by demonstrating she had shaken off her programming, which instructed her to kill the JLA, and as did the Red Tornado, had discovered emotions and was developing as a real human being.
-While in prison, Morrow grew weary of Professor Ivo's boasting about his creation, Amazo.
-To spite Ivo, Morrow contacted the JLA and gave them information about Amazo's plan to break the mad scientists out of Belle Reve, but he gave them misinformation ("I'm sorry, but the prospect of helping the JLA makes me quite seasick[...]") and Amazo attacked the JLA.
+She was placed with the JLA during their recruitment drive to infiltrate and destroy the team, but like Morrow's last creation, Red Tornado, she would not follow her programming and fought with the JLA.
+Morrow and Ivo were both captured and sent to Belle Reve.
+Ivo and he bickered over who had done better work on her, whether Ivo on her body or Morrow on her mind; Morrow won by demonstrating she had shaken off her programming, which instructed her to kill the JLA, and as did Red Tornado, had discovered emotions and was developing as a real human being.
+While in prison, Morrow grew weary of Ivo's boasting about his creation, Amazo.
+To spite Ivo, Morrow contacted the JLA and gave them information about Amazo's plan to break the mad scientists out of Belle Reve, but he gave them misinformation and Amazo attacked the JLA.